Skip to main content

 Typically, they are ideal partners for companies that have between 100 and 5000 employees.

-National payroll providers are set apart from their independent counterparts due to their deep discounts, 401k offerings, additional insurance packages, and integrations
+National payroll providers are set apart from their independent counterparts due to their discounts, 401k offerings, additional insurance packages, and integrations.

-Because they’re highly customizable, they are an ideal fit for large enterprise businesses (think about FedEx and Amazon)
+Because they're highly customizable, they are an ideal fit for large enterprise businesses (think FedEx and Amazon).

-An independent payroll provider is also called an independent service bureau.
-These companies are smaller, locally owned, and regionally-based payroll companies.
+An independent payroll provider is a smaller, locally owned, and regionally-based payroll company.

 They focus on delivering white glove customer service, i.e., you're usually going to speak with one person who helps you leverage the technology and answer your questions.

 They stand out for their customer support since they serve fewer clients and can readily support your needs.
-Plus, they usually offer additional services like HR consulting, benefits administration, and other financial services.
+Plus, they usually offer additional services like HR consulting, benefits administration, and other financial services integrated into one platform.

 Independent payroll providers are an ideal fit if you're a small to mid-sized business and want an ongoing relationship with your support team.

-We’ve defined four key differences between independent and national providers to help you understand if they’re the right fit for you and your business.
+We've defined four main differences between independent and national providers to help you understand if they're the right fit for you and your business.

 1. Company Size & Location

 If you have ten employees, your priorities are different than a company with a thousand.
 There are various compliance issues and the data is more difficult to maintain.
-Let’s look at why company size and location matter for smaller and larger businesses.
+Here's why company size and location matter for smaller and larger businesses.

 Midsize Businesses